noelhorvath/UrlAndFileLauncher/README.md

 ### Config file
 Reads the first two lines of **fl** (config file).<br/>
-If the file has only one line the launch mode defaults to **open**.
+If the file has only one line the launch mode defaults to **open**. <br/>
-Run the executable to launch the specified file.
+To launch the specified file run the executable of FileLauncher.

 ## Compile